North Texas vs. Florida International NCAA Football Odds, Plays and Insights | November 20, 2021

 Florida International Stats and Trends

-- Florida International has two wins against the spread in 10 games this year.
+- So far this year Florida International has two wins against the spread.

-- This year, the Panthers have just two against the spread wins in six games as an underdog of 10 points or more.
+- The Panthers have been underdogs by 10 points or more six times this year and have covered the spread twice.

-- Florida International has gone over the point total in 66.7% of its opportunities this season (six times over nine games with a set point total).
+- Florida International's games this season have hit the over in 66.7% of its opportunities (six times in nine games with a set point total).

-- Florida International is 0-1 against the spread and 1-1 overall when the team notches more than 30.0 points.
+- When Florida International records more than 30.0 points, it is 0-1 against the spread and 1-1 overall.

 - In games that Florida International piles up more than 392.7 yards, the team is 1-3 against the spread and 1-4 overall.